 Salvage depths of 0.3 m for mixed-mineral surface soils, 0.5 m for glaciofluvial surface soils and 1.3 m for organic surface soils were assigned.
 For mineral soils, these depths are not inclusive of surface organic layers (i.e., L, F, and/or H horizons), which will be additional and mixed with underlying mineral layers (Section 9.1.3).
 Rationale for depth selections is presented in Section 9.1.3.
 It was assumed that 15% of available surface soils will not be operationally salvageable due to inaccessibility for equipment due to steep slopes (terrain polygons corresponding to open water and areas of bedrock areas were already excluded).2 Factoring in this assumption, 7.1 Mm3 of surface soils are estimated to be available within the Project disturbance footprint (1.7 Mm3 of glaciofluvial surface soil and 5.4 Mm3 of organic and mixed-mineral surface soils).
-Salvage areas are presented in Figure 8.2-1.
+Salvage areas are presented in Figure 8.2-1, with surface soils categorized by parent material groupings, which correspond to the suitability classes that were assigned based on available water-storage capacity (Section 9.1.1) and used in ecohydrological modeling.
 Polygons designated as "not suitable for salvage" in Figure 8.2-1 are water bodies, areas that have already undergone anthropogenic disturbance, or those classified as bedrock terrain polygons.